jenscobie/ansible-go-server/README.md

 # Ansible Role Generator

-> Generate [Ansible](http://www.ansible.com/home) Role with all the boilerplate code
+> Generate an [Ansible](http://www.ansible.com/home) role with all the boilerplate code

 ## Requirements